 The pads I bought are sometimes out of stock.
 Here’s a similar AceCamp hiking sit pad you can throw in your cart.

-Here’s my sit pad in use on Coal Dirt Mountain on the Nun-Da-Ga-O range in the Adirondacks.
+Here’s my sit pad in use on Coal Dirt Mountain on the Nun-Da-Ga-O Ridge in the Adirondacks.
 There was no boulder or log to sit on right here, and the ground was very lumpy.
-Hiking sit pad to the rescue for a comfortable lunch break.
+Hiking sit pad to the rescue for a comfortable lunch break!

 And here’s the same pad at The Megaliths on Schunemunk Mountain which is an enormous outcrop of bare conglomerate rock that is not at all comfortable to sit on.
 Once again, sit pad to the rescue.